Hello and welcome to the All-Women’s Sailing Program at Narragansett Sailing School!

 Diesel Engine Course

 We offer our standard Diesel Engine course in an All-Women’s format.
 No prerequisite.
 Our lady mechanics will demystify this rattling and noisy thing that makes your boat go… or not.

 Docking a sailboat is actually pretty straight-forward, and a very teachable skill.
 Give us one day and we will have you maneuvering the boat in a marina under power and sliding up to a dock with confidence (really!!!).

 We are blessed with four lady instructors who LOVE sailing, and have the skills to match the passion!

-Captain Mary now owns the Sailing School.
+Mary now owns the Sailing School.
 She schedules classes and manages the Instructor team.
-Beyond administration, Mary is a certified ASA instructor and USCG captain as well!
+Not just an administrator, Mary is a certified ASA instructor and USCG captain as well!
 She started sailing as a young adult on an Islander 36 with her husband.
-When she started with Narragansett Sailing in 2015, she got serious about sailing and has so much to share!
+When she started with Narragansett Sailing 3 years ago she got serious about sailing and has so much to share!

 I completed your ASA Sailing 101 class with Regina Krieger the weekend of July 16-19.
 I am writing to let you know that it was a terrific experience.
 Being slightly uncomfortable with my minimal sailing knowledge, I was put at ease right from the start because the class was made up entirely of women, including the instructor.
 The instructor, Regina, was pleasant and knowledgeable.
 Her easy going nature allowed for learning to happen purposefully but naturally.